RediSearch/RediSearch/docs/Commands.md

 By default, DROP deletes the document hashes as well, but adding the KEEPDOCS option keeps the documents in place, ready for re-indexing.

-If no other data is on the redis instance, this is equivalent to FLUSHDB, apart from the fact that the index specification is not deleted.
+If no other data is on the Redis instance, this is equivalent to FLUSHDB, apart from the fact that the index specification is not deleted.

 ### Parameters

 - **index**: The Fulltext index name.
 The index must be first created with FT.CREATE
-- **KEEPDOCS**: IF set, the drop operation will not delete the actual document hashes.
+- **KEEPDOCS**: If set, the drop operation will not delete the actual document hashes.

 ### Returns